 Emergency Communications Officers: Apply today!

-The Department of Emergency Communications seeks ideal candidates with a passion for "Building the best Richmond" to fill positions for entry-level (no experience required) and experienced 911 Emergency Communications Officers.
+The Department of Emergency Communications, Preparedness and Response seeks ideal candidates with a passion for "Building the best Richmond" to fill positions for entry-level (no experience required) and experienced 911 Emergency Communications Officers.
 Emergency Communication officers answer and dispatch all 911 emergency calls, as well as nonemergency calls.
 They provide a lifeline for citizens in need, firefighters and law enforcement.
 The position includes a 10-week training course, and the pay starts at $22.78 per hour with full City of Richmond benefits.
 Three training courses are offered yearly, with applications accepted in winter, spring and fall.